Opening the black box

 This hackathon will bring together researchers, engineers, and other talented people who want to bring unusual perspectives to the problem of making interpretable machine learning a practical reality.
 The event will be based in London but we will likely also have some online participation.

 In addition to the main competition, we will have a series of talks from researchers from leading AI labs and startups.
+We will have judges and mentors from Anthropic, Google DeepMind, MILA, and MIT among others.

 SoTA is a non-profit founded in January 2024 with the purpose of promoting techno-optimism in the UK.
 This is our third major event and our second hackathon.
 For more information about why we exist and what we hope to accomplish see ilikethefuture.com.